Elder Abuse Statutes in Insurance Bad Faith Claims

 - Breach of the implied covenant of good faith and fair dealing— The delay, lowballing, and pressure tactics were unreasonable.

-- Violation of Insurance Code §790.03— The insurer violated multiple unfair claims practices statutes.
+- Violation of Insurance Code § 790.03— The insurer violated multiple unfair claims practices statutes.

-- Elder financial abuse under Welfare & Institutions Code §15610.30— The insurer withheld benefits and used pressure tactics against an elderly policyholder with reckless disregard for the harm caused.
+- Elder financial abuse under Welfare & Institutions Code § 15610.30— The insurer withheld benefits and used pressure tactics against an elderly policyholder with reckless disregard for the harm caused.

 Each cause of action adds a layer of liability.
-But it is the elder abuse claim that unlocks the mandatory attorney’s fees, the enhanced survival action, and the additional leverage in settlement negotiations.
+But it is the elder abuse claim that triggers the mandatory attorney’s fees, the enhanced survival action, and the additional leverage in settlement negotiations.
 For cases involving elderly policyholders, this fourth cause of action can be the most important one in the complaint.

 Documenting the Elder Abuse Claim: Building the Record